johyexson/Sales-Performance-Analysis/README.md

 - The first and third week recorded a high increase in sales at the rate of 81% and 54% respectively showing positive improvement in sales growth
 - The third week was the most productive as zero naira was spent on production while sales performance almost doubled the amount of the previous week
 - Weekly sales trend show that there was consistent increase in sales performance across the week, accounting for the 31% profit margin 📈 accumulated in December
+# Recommendations
+- Employ strategies to effectively minimise cost of production
+- Printed roll is an important tool for production that should be properly managed to help reduce expenses